eigentaylor/eigentaylor.github.io/_previews/2026-07-24-runoff-accuracy.md

 ### STAR Runoff Betrayal

-We measure the difference between the actual automatic runoff versus a hypothetical "perfect" runoff (i.e. 0-5 SCORE voting with a delayed runoff compared to STAR's automatic runoff), where voters are perfectly informed and vote for the candidate they truly prefer.
-This is a measure of how much the automatic runoff hurts voters who are misinformed in the primary step.
-We find that even under mild friction, STAR's automatic runoff is significantly worse than a perfect runoff, and this gap grows as friction worsens.
+We measure the difference between the actual automatic runoff versus a hypothetical "perfect" clear-eyed runoff (i.e. 0-5 SCORE voting with a delayed runoff compared to STAR's automatic runoff), where voters are perfectly informed and vote for the candidate they truly prefer.
+This is a measure of how much the automatic runoff hurts voters who are misinformed in the primary step compared to a perfect clear-eyed runoff.
+We find that even under mild friction, STAR's automatic runoff is significantly worse than a perfect clear-eyed runoff, and this gap grows as friction worsens.

 {% jupyter_cell_embed "assets/jupyter/vse_simulation.ipynb" tag="star-betrayal-tables" mode="tables" %}

+This second table measures the VSE of the actual STAR runoff, the theoretic SCORE delayed runoff, and clear-eyed Approval Top-2 as we sweep just the epistemic noise.
+Once again, actual STAR is significantly worse than the other two, which are very close.

 This is perhaps not too surprising given that we are modeling voters as not necessarily filling out the entire ballot.
 Of course a delayed runoff would improve the outcomes!
 But it's by *how much* that makes me really concerned about the automatic runoff in STAR.
 Rather than a "cost-saving" mechanism, it could instead "cost" outcomes, and give voters who have less time to research candidates less of a voice in the outcomes.

 The evidence for my hypothesis that a more coarse ballot is more robust to friction is mixed.
-Under high friction scenarios with an assumed perfectly informed corrective primary, Approval Top-2 has a slight edge over a theoretical SCORE primary followed by voters getting to vote for their true preference in a delayed runoff.
-But under mild friction, STAR has a slight edge over Approval.
+Under high friction scenarios with an assumed perfectly informed corrective primary, clear-eyed Approval Top-2 has a slight edge over a theoretical SCORE primary followed by a clear-eyed delayed runoff.
+But this gap does not seem large enough for me to declare it a decisive advantage.
 When we sweep epistemic noise exclusively, the performance is for all intents and purposes identical.
 I find insufficient evidence to conclude that there's a difference between the two systems under these conditions.

 At the very least, for this comparison between a theoretical SCORE Top-2 (that nobody is actually advocating for) with the St. Louis model, I would say that the SCORE ballot appears unjustified.
 The gulf between the *automatic* runoff of STAR and a delayed Approval runoff, however, is very, very large.